Skip to main content

 A role can potentially contain both site-specific and organization-wide permissions.

-The following example illustrates the permissions that result when roles are assigned at both the organizational level and the site level.
+The following example illustrates the permissions that result when roles are assigned at both the organizational and site levels.

 a, d: organization-wide permissions* (can only be assigned at the organizational level)